emerge-ehri/fhir-specification/docs/source/discussion.rst

 These issues and topics range in effort and complexity which are qualified as major or minor.

 Issues & Resolutions
 During the course of implementing the eMERGE Results using the |fhir-gr-ig-short| a number of issues were uncovered, discussed and resolved.
-The noteworthy issues are summarized below along with their outcome.
+Noteworthy issues are summarized below along with their outcome.
+Also included is extended documentation related to the collaboration and tracking of these items with the associated HL7 FHIR Working Groups.

 #1 Group composite sections and associated results in one report
 Links: Jira(https://jira.hl7.org/browse/FHIR-19828?filter=-2)  Zulip (https://chat.fhir.org/#narrow/stream/189875-genomics-.2F.20eMerge.20Pilot/topic/FHIR.20representation.20of.20a.20genetics.20test.20with.20multiple.20test.2E.2E.2E)